Notes on the Geography of Greece: The Acropolis

 The Acropolis can be studied for its huge influence on architectural history, for its hints at the numerological mysticism of the Greeks, for its hints at the character of Greek religion, for its fame alone.
 And for more.
 But we'll start with the facts.
 The Acropolis is a once nearly impregnable hill that stands 500 feet about the surrounding plain, is rimmed with 300-foot cliffs, and has a summit measuring 900 by 500 feet.

-The Erechtheion, at the upper left, peeps over the northern edge, while the great gate of the propylaia is on the west.
+The Erechtheion, at the upper left, peeps over the northern edge, while the great gate of the propylaia is on the right, or west.

 Scaffolding at the far right masks the tiny Temple of Athena Nike.
 The Turks took it apart in 1686, but it was reassembled after Greek Independence.
 The process was repeated in the 1930s, and the temple is now undergoing its third and presumably most perfectly authentic restoration.